openframeworks/ofBook/20_intro_to_graphics/chapter.md

 So what happens when we try using our new rectangle brush?
 You get a messy, box-shaped spread of random rectangles.
 Things are slowly becoming more interesting as you might have been expecting to see a circular spread?
 Since we said that `xOffset` and `yOffset` could be random values between -40 and 40, we were actually picking values from a rectangular region of space.
 You can imagine the boundaries of that region by thinking about what happens when `xOffset` and `yOffset` take on their extreme values (e.g. [`xOffset`, `yOffset`] values of [-40, -40], [40, -40], [40, 40], [-40, 40]).

 To generate a circular spread, we need to introduce a bit of mathematics.
 If we want to pick a random point that lives within a circle of a particular size, it helps to think in terms of angles.
 Imagine that we are at the center of a circle.
 If we rotate a random amount (let's call this the *polar angle*) and then move a random distance (let's call this the *polar radius*), we will end up in a random location within the circle (assuming we don't walk so far that we cross the boundary of our circle).
 We've defined a point in space by a polar angle and a polar radius instead of using an x coordinate and a y coordinate.
 We have just begun to think think in terms of [polar coordinates](http://en.wikipedia.org/wiki/Polar_coordinate_system "Polar Coordinates Wiki").
-(In contrast, using x and y values to represent a point in space is called the [Cartesian coordinate system](http://en.wikipedia.org/wiki/Cartesian_coordinate_system "Cartesian coordinate system"].)
+(In contrast, using x and y values to represent a point in space is called the [Cartesian coordinate system](http://en.wikipedia.org/wiki/Cartesian_coordinate_system "Cartesian coordinate system"]).)

 **[Note: This could use a simple visual to show cartesian vs polar coords]** **[bd: I can make a visual for you. remind me if I haven't done it by the time you read this.]**